Cr7pt0nic/Network-Analysis/README.md

 # Network-Analysis
-A very simple tool used for network analysis
+A very simple tool used for network analysis and blocking attackers using iptables automatically

 ```pip install scapy```